iamvery/feenix/README.md

 end
 ```

 That looks much more like a Phoenix endpoint.
-Hope over the router for now and look at the controller.
+Hop over the router for now and look at the controller next.

 ### The Controller